 - Wear a reusable cloth mask in commercial settings and in situations where physical distancing is difficult to maintain.

 - Create an emergency preparedness plan to ensure you have what you need in case of self-isolation.

 Self-Monitor for COVID-19 Symptoms

-As more businesses begin to open, we head back to work, and we expand our close contact with social circles of 10, it becomes more likely that you may be exposed to the coronavirus.
+With more businesses and workplaces open, it becomes more likely that you may be exposed to the coronavirus.
 This is why it is important to regularly monitor yourself for symptoms and to stay home when you are ill.
 Identifying symptoms early is one way to stop the spread.

 Self-monitoring means to:

 - Check yourself daily for one or more symptoms of COVID-19.

 - Self-monitoring is especially important if you work or interact with vulnerable groups such as older adults or those who are immunocompromised.